 ‘Pilgrim is a spiritual travel guide that takes you on an adventure across the world and deep into your own heart.
 Geoff Dalglish is our Tour Guide and he takes us on the journey of a lifetime to a destination that is with us every step of the way.’

 Attendance is by donation – Geoff has kindly offered the event to help raise funds for the Findhorn Foundation.

 About Geoff Dalglish

 Geoff Dalglish is a messenger of love, joy, peace and gratitude.
-He’s also a travel and environmental journalist, author, expedition guide and adventurer with a deep love of Nature and a passion for wild places.
+He’s also a travel and environmental journalist, author, expedition guide, adventurer and retreat facilitator, with a deep love of Nature and a passion for wild places.